Automattic/pr-review-agent/README.md

-# pr-review-bot
+# Github PR Review Bot

-Code for setting up an MCP-based PR review bot using your favorite LLM
+A friendly PR review bot for Github PRs on your projects.